 Cook the garlic, stirring frequently, until golden, about 5 minutes.
 Transfer with a slotted spoon to a paper-towel-lined plate.

-Reduce heat to medium and cook onions, stirring occasionally, until soft and slightly browned, about 12 to 15 minutes.
+Reduce the heat to medium and cook the onions, stirring occasionally, until soft and slightly browned, about 12 to 15 minutes.

 Add garlic and remaining ingredients, except chicken, to the same skillet, stirring occasionally, until sauce is slightly thickened, about 15 minutes.